ASMEducationalCenter/AWS-Solutions-Architect-Bootcamp-Jan-2019/README.md

-## Try to read ALL these whitepapers before the exam ( About 300 Pages in total):
+## :book:Try to read ALL these whitepapers before the exam ( About 300 Pages in total):
  (aws.amazon.com/whitepapers)
 #### (44 Pages +30 pages of questions and best practices ) AWS Well-Architected Framework, November 2016 :
 https://d0.awsstatic.com/whitepapers/architecture/AWS_Well-Architected_Framework.pdf